acjim/angular-html-window/README.md

 ```

 ### Options
-You can specify options and handlers in the options object.
+Specify options and handlers in the options object.
 These are the standard values:
 ```javascript
 options = {
     title: 'Untitled window's,